camelot0707/metadata_updater/README.md

 - Python 3.11+
     - consider using [Anaconda](https://anaconda.org/) to easily manage and switch between Python versions
 - ExifTool 13.30+
-    - [ExiTool] (https://exiftool.org/) not included in this repository; must be downloaded separately
+    - The external tool [ExiTool](https://exiftool.org/) not included in this repository; must be downloaded separately

   - **To install ExifTool on Windows:**
     1. Go to [https://exiftool.org/](https://exiftool.org/) and download the Windows executable zip archive.